 Click Here for: Important Notice about the E2M2C™ trademark , the Ownership, Placement & Servicing of E2M2C™ Devices, and Program Participation/Termination

 The E2M2C™ program works wonders, but the costs are not trivial.
 Participating clients need to know if the E2M2C™ program, as originally configured, is still needed for their sites.
-Once their obvious rodent issues are resolved, and now all those rodents are gone and new ones are not showing up, continued participation might be a waste.
-If new rodents are still showing up, but in small numbers, maybe the program should be adjusted to reduce costs.
-An analysis of the amount of rodent activity over time in each device, showing where the device was positioned when that activity took place, would answer these questions.
-All our clients understood why we paused the assays, but they still needed answers.
+Once those previous rodent issues get resolved and all those earlier rodents are history, why keep the program going?
+If new rodent arrivals don’t appear to be showing up, continued participation in the program could be a waste.
+Even with fresh evidence of new rodents, that doesn’t mean the program can’t still be adjusted downward.
+An analysis of the amount of rodent activity at the client’s site — over time, in each device — that shows where the device was when that activity took place, would answer those questions.
+Although our clients understood why we paused the assays, they still needed to know if the program was still needed, and if so, if it required the same number of devices.
 Here are some of the questions we’ve been asked since that day in June of 2021:

 “Do we still need the E2M2C™ program, or have the rodent issues that prompted us to enroll in the E2M2C™ program already been solved for good?